Volunteer grants are the best way for your nonprofit organization to make the most of its volunteer programs.

 If you qualify for a program that will match the donations you receive in a year, earning more donations through volunteer grant programs will give you more money to be matched.

 Other grants want to see that nonprofits have a strong donor pool before approval.
-Getting volunteer grants from corporations will help increase the likelihood that you will receive these grants.
+Getting volunteer grants from corporations will help improve your chances of receiving these grants.

 Finding volunteer grants

-Here are some tips for finding volunteer grants for your organization:
+Here are some ways you can find these volunteer grants for your organization:

 Best practices for receiving volunteer grants